getodk/docs/docs/entities-intro.rst

 .. note::

     This document assumes you are using `ODK Cloud <https://getodk.org/#pricing>`_ or an up-to-date :doc:`ODK Central <central-intro>` server.
-Entities are not yet available in other ODK-compatible systems.
+Entities are not yet available in other ODK-based systems.

 .. _entities-intro-concepts: